 SUPPORT TO HELP YOU STAY ON TRACK

 The SmartTraQ program is designed to help people taking MULTAQ and those who care for them.
 When you enroll in SmartTraQ, you gain access to a customized program that may help you learn more about AFib and start strong on MULTAQ.
-During enrollment, you’ll get to choose how you want to engage:
+The SmartTraQ program gives you access to a wide range of support:

 Get practical tips for taking MULTAQ and the latest on AFib treatments from leading experts